tbensonatl/gotcha-back/README.md

 The `--ser <gold.bin>` argument computes a signal-to-error ratio in units of decibels between the generated image and `<gold.bin>`.
 One option is to use the CPU backprojector to generate an image, copy that image to `<gold.bin>`, and then e.g. run GPU backprojectors using `<gold.bin>` for validation.
 The gold image used in the SER calculation must be generated from the same pass and azimuth range or the error will be very large.
 For the SER metric, larger numbers are better, with values greater than 120 dB being near perfect matches.
 I typically aim for greater than 60 dB, although visually the images look reasonable with smaller SER values.
 However, it may be that applying e.g. coherent change detection requires higher accuracy.

 Finally, there is a video SAR mode (`--video <device-id>`) that generates a sequence of images from consecutive ranges of azimuth extents.
-These are displayed as a video via a simple texture mapping to a `GL_QUAD`.
 The video SAR mode is a work-in-progress.
-Currently, it uses OpenGL/GLEW/GLUT, but I would like to port it to Vulkan.
-Also, the intent is to add pulldown menus to allow switching parameters (kernels, pass, etc.).
+Currently, the window is draw via FLTK.
+There is a pulldown menu to choose the various GPU kernels.
 The video SAR mode is not yet optimized, other than letting you choose the kernel.
 Since the backprojection process is linear, other options are available, such as using a rolling window for accumulating backprojected images.
+Ultimately, the goal is to implement coherent change detection and overlay the coherence map from multiple passes on the SAR image.

-Below is a sample screenshot from the video SAR mode using 20 degrees of data.
+Below is a sample screenshot from the video SAR mode using 20 degrees of data (this window and the next is drawn using GLUT rather than the current FLTK).

 ![Video SAR 20 degrees](figs/video_sar_20deg.png)